-FC {CS,nb} is the non-balanced charge-sustaining fuel consumption measured during the test, kg/100_km;

-is the mass of the tank at the start of the test, kg;
+FC {CS,nb} is the non-balanced charge-sustaining fuel consumption measured during the test, kg/100 km; g 1 is the mass of the tank at the start of the test, kg;

 - g2 is the mass of the tank at the end of the test, kg; - d is the distance driven during the test, km. - 2.2.7.
-If required by a Contracting Party, separate fuel consumption FC{CS,nb,p} as defined in paragraphs 4.2.1.2.4. and 4.2.1.2.5. of this annex shall be calculated for each individual phase in accordance with paragraph 2.2. of this Aappendix.
+If required by a Contracting Party, separate fuel consumption $FC{CS,nb,p}$ as defined in paragraphs 4.2.1.2.4. and 4.2.1.2.5. of this annex shall be calculated for each individual phase in accordance with paragraph 2.2. of this appendix.
 The test procedure shall be conducted with off-vehicle tanks and connections to the vehicle fuel line which are individually prepared for each phase.
-If required by a Contracting Party and without prejudice to the requirements of paragraph 2.1. of this appendix, separate fuel consumption FC{CS,nb,j} for each individual phase shall be calculated in accordance to paragraph 2.2.
-The test procedure shall be conducted with off vehicle tanks and connections to the vehicle fuel line which are individually prepared for each phase.